What size rings do I need?

 If using Rods with Returns

-For Curved returns, a ring that is 1/4" larger than the rod will work.
-For Mitered returns, in order to "turn the corner", you will need larger rings for rods 1 1/4" and larger: 1 1/4" rods will need the 2" ring, 1 1/2" rods will need the 2 1/2" ring, and 2" rods will need the 3" ring.
+For Curved French returns, a ring that is 1/4" larger than the rod diameter will work.
+For Mitered French returns, in order to "turn the corner", you will need larger rings: 3/4" diameter rods will need a 1 1/4" ring, 1" diameter rods will need a 1 1/2" ring, 1 1/4" diameter rods will need a 2" ring, 1 1/2" diameter rods will need a 2 1/2" ring, and 2" diameter rods will need a 3" ring.
 This is expecially important for rods that are not spliced.
-Alternatively, if a rod with Mitered returns is spliced then you can load rings onto the face of the rod from the splice and will not need a larger ring if you don't intend to "turn the corner".
+Alternatively, if a rod with Mitered French returns is spliced then you can load rings onto the face of the rod from the splice and will not need a larger ring if you don't intend to "turn the corner".

 If using a Through-Ring Wand

 There must be enough gap between the ring and rod for the wand to fit.
-This gap (difference between rod Outside Diameter and ring Inside Diameter) must be at least the wand diameter + 1/8".
-For example, a 3/8” Through-Ring Wand will work with a 1” diameter rod and 1 ½” rings.
-A ¼” Through-Ring wand will not work with a 1” diameter rod and 1 ¼” ring; you would need to either increase the size of the ring or decrease the size of the rod.
+This gap (difference between rod outside diameter and ring inside diameter) must be at least the wand diameter + 1/8".
+For example, a 3/8” diameter Through-Ring Wand will work with a 1” diameter rod and 1 ½” rings.
+A ¼” diameter Through-Ring wand will not work with a 1” diameter rod and 1 ¼” ring; you would need to either increase the size of the ring or decrease the size of the rod.

 If using C-Rings